yumyai/vsearchpipeline/docs/usage.md

   - A generic configuration profile to be used with [Docker](https://docker.com/)
 - `singularity`
   - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
-- `podman`
-  - A generic configuration profile to be used with [Podman](https://podman.io/)
-- `shifter`
-  - A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
-- `charliecloud`
-  - A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
 - `apptainer`
   - A generic configuration profile to be used with [Apptainer](https://apptainer.org/)
 - `conda`